Support at Home Billing and Claiming Workflow

 Step 10: Review the Claim Validation

-Use the claim validation screen in CareVision to review discrepancies, accept or dispute claim items as needed, move items between funded and co-payment files, and ensure all amounts align with Services Australia’s determinations.
+Use the Claims Management Dashboard in CareVision to review discrepancies, accept or dispute claim items as needed, move items between funded and co-payment files, and ensure all amounts align with Services Australia’s determinations.

 1. In the Claim ID column of the Claims Management dashboard, click any Claim ID to open detailed claim information in a new tab.